josephmancuso/django-heroku-production/README.md

 [Only Do The First Steps That Require You To Create A Bucket And A User](https://www.caktusgroup.com/blog/2014/11/10/Using-Amazon-S3-to-store-your-Django-sites-static-and-media-files/)

 ### Set up your `.env` variables
-Make sure you set up your `djangon-environ` variables inside the `.env` inside the root of your project (Same place as where your settings.py file is).
+Make sure you set up your `django-environ` variables inside the `.env` inside the root of your project (Same place as where your settings.py file is).
 Don't commit your actual `.env` to source-control!

 ```python